Inside a 2D Animation Studio: How the Animation Production Process Works

 Leon!
 Animations lion with magic hat and clapperboard

-We specialise in character animation because so many of our clients (charities, hospitals, NGOs) work with people-focused causes.
-Human stories need human characters, and 2D handles this beautifully.
+We specialise in character animation because most of our clients work with people-centred causes: healthcare, migration, education, community.
+Human stories tend to need human characters, and 2D handles this particularly well.

 Leon!
 Animations studio's lion wearing headphones with soundwave background